coderavine/sparta/docs/contributions.md

 `php spartan generate:validator Foo`

 This will generate a validator file named __Foo.php__ in the appropriate project directory.
-This validator class contains all necessary methods that you need implement to complete your task.
-A sample of the newely created class is given below:
+This validator class contains all necessary methods that you need to implement in order to have a very basic validator.
+A sample code of the newly created class is given below:

 ```
 <?php